WNKS

-WNKS (95.1 FM, "Kiss 95.1") is a commercial FM radio station licensed to serve Charlotte, North Carolina.
-The station is owned by Beasley Broadcast Group through licensee Beasley Media Group, LLC and broadcasts a top 40 (CHR) format.
-Studios are located on South Boulevard in Charlotte's South End and the station's broadcast tower is located near Dallas, North Carolina at (35°21′44.5″N 81°9′18.3″W).
+WNKS (95.1 FM, "Kiss 95.1") is a commercial radio station licensed to serve Charlotte, North Carolina.
+The station is owned by Beasley Broadcast Group through licensee Beasley Media Group, LLC and broadcasts a contemporary hit radio format.
+Studios are located on South Boulevard in Charlotte's South End and the station's broadcast tower is located near Dallas, North Carolina, at (35°21′44.5″N 81°9′18.3″W).

 History

 WIST-FM, WRNA and WROQ

-95.1 signed on in 1962 as WIST-FM with a beautiful music format, and was co-owned with WIST (1240 AM).
+The station signed on July 29, 1962, as WIST-FM with a beautiful music format, and was co-owned with WIST (1240 AM).
 In just a few years, WIST-FM flipped to oldies, one of the first FM stations to ever try the format.
-SIS Radio, owners of 61 Big WAYS (610 AM), bought WIST-FM in 1972.
-That year, WIST-FM changed to progressive rock with the new letters WRNA.
+In the summer of 1967, WIST-FM went silent.
+In January 1968, the station, now under the ownership of Belk Broadcasting, returned to the air and changed to a progressive rock format with the new letters WRNA.
 Calvin Walker was "the torchbearer for progressive rock and album cuts on WRNA-FM", according to Charlie Hanna of The Charlotte Observer.

-Sis Broadcasting bought WRNA-FM, which was number 10 in the market, and switched it to WROQ with a format of "adult rock".
+In January 1973, SIS Broadcasting, owners of 61 Big WAYS (610 AM), bought WRNA-FM.
+The following month, the station, which was number 10 in the market, was switched to WROQ with a format of "adult rock".
 People complained that WROQ did not play "harder" rock like WRNA, instead playing a mix of Top 40 and "more esoteric numbers".
 Among those who apparently did not like the change was operations manager Walker, who left for WRPL in April 1973.
 However, WROQ went to number five "on a cumulative basis" in the metro ratings after four months.
 Progressive rock on WROQ was limited to simulcasts of In Concert on ABC on some Friday nights and a Saturday program.
+The "adult rock" format included some jazz, and WROQ was one of only two area stations playing classical music in 1975, with four hours on Sunday morning.

 WROQ went by the moniker "95Q".
 Among the WROQ/WAYS DJs to become major celebrities were Robert Murphy (who went to greater fame in Chicago), and actor Jay Thomas, who went to KPWR in Los Angeles as the host of The Power 106 Morning Zoo.
 Larry Sprinkle, a WCNC-TV morning weather personality, also worked at the stations.
 The stations would simulcast in morning drive, while running separate programming the rest of the day.
 The progressive rock format would evolve into album-oriented rock in the early 1980s.